HaoWuLab-Bioinformatics/IChrom-Deep/README.md

 ![image](https://github.com/HaoWuLab-Bioinformatics/IChrom-Deep/blob/main/Figure/Figure.png)

 ## Overview of dataset
-Raw data files are from https://github.com/shwhalen/tf2.
+The raw data files are from https://github.com/shwhalen/tf2.
 The folder "data" contains the DNA sequences in ".bed" format and labels.
 The file "feature.rar" contains other features, including genomic features, distance, CTCF motif and conservation score.
 The file "K562_sequence.rar" is an example file for the K562 cell line, containing DNA sequences in ".fasta" format and labels.